ibm-cloud-docs/CDN/input-container.md

 * `httpsPort`: Number of the port used for HTTPS protocol.
 Akamai has certain limitations on port numbers for HTTP and HTTPS ports.
 Please see the [FAQ](/docs/infrastructure/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for a list of allowed port numbers.
 * `status`:  The status of the mapping or path.
 Status can be CNAME_CONFIGURATION, SSL_CONFIGURATION, RUNNING, STOPPED, DELETED, or ERROR.
 * `path`: Path from which the cached content will be served.
 The default path is /\* When used by the `updateOriginPath` API, this attribute refers to the new path to be added.
 * `performanceConfiguration`: Specifications for the performance configuration of the mapping.
+We support the following performance configurations:
+  * `General web delivery`: The default performance option to optimize the general web page contents, such as the HTML, pictures, CSS, JS files, and so on.
+  * `Dynamic content acceleration`: Optimizes the forward path to the origin server using Akamai’s “SureRoute” feature, and supports embedded object pre-fetching and situational image compression.
+  * `Video on demand optimization`: Optimizes cache/offload and media retrieval path through the Akamai network, MIME types, network timeout conditions.
+  * `Large file optimization`: Optimizes for delivery of very large file downloads with improved cache/offload (partial object caching with pre-fetched object data), object retrieval path.
 * `cacheKeyQueryRule`: The following options are available to configure Cache Key behavior:
   * `include-all`: Include all query arguments
   * `ignore-all`: Ignore all query arguments